 Sow Coneflower seeds early in the season and cover with 1/4″ of garden soil.
 Space seeds or seedlings 12-18″ apart.

-Coneflowers are also separated by division of established plants.
+Also, you can propagate Coneflowers by separation and division of the roots of established plants.
 It is best to separate and re-plant clumps in the spring.

 Days to Germination: 15 – 20 days.

 Coneflower plants are very easy to grow.
-They prefer full sun.
+They grow best in full sun.

 Add a general-purpose fertilizer once or twice a season.